Obsessive love

 Apollo and Daphne, by Gian Lorenzo Bernini.
 In Greek mythology, Eros is said to have punished Apollo by firing an arrow to make him fall in love with Daphne, and another to make Daphne disgusted with him and flee.
 The sculpture depicts Daphne turning into a tree to escape the relentless pursuit of Apollo.

 Obsessive love is characterized by obsessive or compulsive attempts to possess or control an individual, especially triggered (or even intensified) by rejection.
 Obsessive love can also be distinguished from other forms of romantic love by its one-sidedness and repulsed approaches.
 Rejection is the "ultimate nightmare" to an obsessive lover, who can not let go when confronted with disinterest or the loss of a partner.

 Usually obsessive love leads to feelings of worthlessness, self-destructive behavior and social withdrawal, but in some cases an obsessive lover may monitor or stalk the object of their passion, or commit acts of violence.
+According to J. Reid Meloy, "Violent behavior toward self or others as the denoument of unrequited love is as old as antiquity."

 Most obsessional stalkers who are not delusional had some type of a relationship with their victim (an ex-partner), and have personality disorders.

 Comparison

-The term "obsessive love" may also be compared to other concepts:
+The term "obsessive love" is also mentioned in reference to other concepts: